GP-Stanley/tech264-docker-kubernetes/docker.md.md

 `docker commit 141aa3203d3b gina98/nginx_custom_task`

 ## Step 2: Log in to Docker Hub
-* Log in to Docker Hub from your terminal if you haven't already
+* Log in to Docker Hub from your terminal if you haven't already.
   * `docker login`

 ![alt text](./dk-images/image-27.png)